- Medical device manufacturers can benefit from outsourcing high level assemblies.

 - Contract manufacturers (CMs) should hold ISO 9001 and ISO 13485 registrations.

-- Chosen CM should have a well-developed supply chain
+- The chosen CM should have a well-developed supply chain.

 There is no need to be apprehensive: Precision medical assemblies are subject to the same rigorous quality standards as more fully-integrated equipment and instruments.
 Outsourcing at the highest level practical is advantageous, and may result in the simplification and optimization of both the medical equipment manufacturer’s factory floor and supply chain.

 Here are five things to keep in mind when pursuing this approach:

 - Utilize a qualified contract manufacturer (CM).
 The CM should have a robust Quality Management System.
 Typically medical device companies will look for CMs that have facilities holding ISO 9001 and ISO 13485 registrations.
 Additionally, look for contract manufacturers that are well established, experienced, and have a track record of successful programs.

 - Invest the time to provide and communicate clear, accurate documentation to the CM.
 It is critical that the manufacturing drawings, bills of materials, work instructions, and test protocols are detailed and accurate.
 A joint review of the documentation by both parties before moving forward is critical; missing information, redlines, non-documented knowledge and critical processes need to be captured.
 In many cases, a co-build of the assembly either at the manufacturer, contract manufacturer, or both is advisable.
 There is no substitute for hands-on experience to further flush-out important characteristics of the assembly build and supporting documentation.